 Danvers is like a shape-shifter.
 She looks like a human woman, but has none of the actual human emotions or feelings of a real human.
 Instead she has an incredible sense of entitlement.
 Worse than the poor characterisation is the lousy story.
 She has no real hero’s journey to overcome her own flaws.
 All she has to do is get back her mojo, like in Austin Powers 2: The Spy Who Shagged Me (1999) .
 This has already been the storyline of TWO MCU movies - Thor (2011) and Thor Ragnarok (2018) .
 Perhaps the original would be in the Disney movie Dumbo - not the modern CGI version, but the animated 1940s one.
 Her battles are against doubt and low self-esteem … which was literally the storyline of an episode of Red Dwarf .
 Yes, she is basically a more attractive (well, distaff) version of Arnold Judas Rimmer!
 She blames everyone else for her problems and never takes responsibility herself.
 Her bunk-mate is a person of colour, making Maria Rambeau into the Dave Lister figure.
 There is even a Cat!

 Danvers complains that the Kree took her away from her family, but she did not have one.
 She has no love interest, and only one adult friend.
-Ironically, for someone as woke as Cheese Larson, she ignored the opportunity to turn down the role of Captain Marvel and suggest that the film-makers use a woman of colour (like in the comics).
+Ironically, for someone as politically correct as Cheese Larson, she ignored the opportunity to turn down the role of Captain Marvel and suggest that the film-makers use a woman of colour (like in the comics).
 Instead the black woman, Maria Rambeau, is just the black best friend - the kind of role usually played by the sacrificial lamb.
 Their friendship does not include physical intimacy, but the black woman is the nearest thing to a love interest that Danvers has.

 This sets up a lot of things for the other storylines.
 For example, Fury must have gotten the idea for Operation T.A.H.I.T.I. in Agents of SHIELD from Danvers' telling him about her being revived by a transfusion of Kree blood.
 Also, we discover how Nick Fury lost his eye.
 This particular bit is shoe-horned in, and is just a cheesy joke.
 The main thing is actually set-up for Guardians of the Galaxy (2014) .
 Two of the Kree in this movie appear as opponents of Starlord.
 It appears that Danvers' actions may have damaged the Kree Empire so badly that it fractured into a series of small war-bands, which were incapable of opposing Thanos and thus had to join him to survive.
 As a result, Danvers did what Bush and Cheney did when they invaded Iraq - deposed one dictator but empowered a much bigger long-term threat.
 If the Kree were the Ba'ath party, Thanos and his followers are ISIS.
 As a result, the disasterous Infinity War is all the fault of Captain Marvel.